ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     -   `NOT startsWith(s, 'test')`

 ### Projections {#projections}
-Projections are like materialized views, but defined in part-level.
+Projections are like materialized views but defined in part-level.
 It provides consistency guarantees along with automatic usage in queries.

 #### Query {#projection-query}
 A projection query is what defines a projection.
 It has the following grammar: